cybozu-go/setup-hw/docs/collector.md

 `--key=<key>:<type>` specifies the property key to be searched in generating a rule file, followed by the type of the property.
 This can be specified in the `generate-rule` mode only.
-This option can be specified multiple times.
+This option can be specified for multiple times.

 Data Format
 -----------